plotly/plotly.github.io/_posts/2015-10-31-3d-line-plot-with-excel.md

 ![3D Line Plots](/static/images/3d-line-plot-with-excel/3d-line-plot-from-menu.png)

-Select the columns to be used as x,y and z axes for line plot.
+Select the columns to be used as x, y and z axes for line plot.

 ![Set Axes](/static/images/3d-line-plot-with-excel/select-data-axes.png)